snovvcrash/snovvcrash.github.io/_posts/2020-08-22-tuning-peas-for-fun-and-profit.md

 ## Prologue

 Few pentest experts would argue that if there is an OWA client on the perimeter, then be ready to collect loot.
-And that is because OWA means MS Exchange, and MS Exchange is not the best spot to demonstrate perfect security.
+And that is because OWA means MS Exchange, and MS Exchange is not the best spot to demonstrate perfect security out of the box.
 [Time-based username enumeration](https://www.triaxiomsecurity.com/2019/03/15/vulnerability-walkthrough-timing-based-username-enumeration/) will give you account names and a [password spray](https://github.com/sensepost/ruler/wiki/Brute-Force#brute-force-for-credentials) will likely reveal some weak credentials in the domain.

 One of the ways where to go next is a hunt for fileshares with juicy content through [Exchange ActiveSync](https://labs.f-secure.com/archive/accessing-internal-fileshares-through-exchange-activesync/).
-If you dare choose this path, then [PEAS](https://github.com/FSecureLABS/peas) could become your loyal companion along the way, but there is quite a few things that could be upgraded in this tool very simply.
+If you dare choose this path, then [PEAS](https://github.com/FSecureLABS/peas) by [@FSecureLABS](https://twitter.com/fsecurelabs) could become your loyal companion along the way, but there is quite a few things that could be upgraded in this tool very simply.
 I will fork PEAS and add some modifications to the code.

 ## Crawl & Dump Shared Folders